codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to work for an origami company but they folded.
+How do you find Will Smith in the snow?
+Look for fresh prints.

 ## Daily Trivia

-Which SQL keyword is used to fetch data from a database?
+What is the name of the process that sends one qubit of information using two bits of classical information?
- 1. SELECT
+ 1. Quantum Programming
- 2. EXEC
+ 2. Super Dense Coding
- 3. VALUES
+ 3. Quantum Teleportation
- 4. INDEX
+ 4. Quantum Entanglement

 <details>
   <summary>Answer</summary>
-  SELECT
+  Quantum Teleportation
 </details>